AdnanSharique/openai-ddib/README.md

 *Example Values:*

-* The below example is for uploading PDFs as "Knowledge Base."
+* The below example is for uploading the PDFs as "Knowledge Base."
 ```
     index_name: “prod-responsibleai-search”
     container_name: “knowledge-base-responsibleai”